-January 16: Network Variety and Cultural Variety
+January 21: Network Variety and Cultural Variety

 Erickson (1996) pioneered the study of links between the variety of kinds of people you know, and the extent to which you know something about a wide range of genres.
 While this is a highly cited and influential paper (winner of the Best Article Award from the American Sociological Association Section on Sociology of Culture), it is not without its critics.
-Holt (1998) is one of the strongest critics.
-Kane is also somewhat critical, and introduces new forms of network diversity plus density as predictors of culture.
+Holt (1998) is one of the strongest critics, especially of my way of measuring culture..
+Note that Holt does have information about the network differences that go with different levels of cultural capital.
+He does not make much of this but it is important for us.
+Kane is also critical of my choice of cultural variables, and introduces new forms of network diversity plus density as predictors of culture.